AlexB52/portfolio/source/blog/2021-06-11-your-service-object-probably-has-the-wrong-responsibility.html.markdown

 ---

-title: Your service object probably does too much
+title: Your Service Object Does Too Much
 date: 2021-06-11 01:28 UTC
 tags: rails,service objects,single responsibility
-description: This article describes how to improve your service object and maybe, who knows, get rid of it completely.
+description: How to improve a specific type of service object and, who knows, get rid of it completely.

 ---